 - Post-traumatic stress disorder

 Whiplash injury is diagnosed based on examination, clinical presentation and related investigations.
 Common tests done to confirm diagnosis include x-rays and CT scan spine.

-- Subarachnoid hemorrhage refers to the presence of blood surrounding the brain.
+- Subarachnoid Hemorrhage - Subarachnoid hemorrhage refers to the presence of blood surrounding the brain.
 It causes sudden severe headache which is diffuse.
 Associated symptoms include vomiting, visual disturbances, dizziness, neck stiffness, altered consciousness etc. CT scan brain, CT Angiography, lumbar puncture and spectrophotometry are common tests done to confirm the diagnosis.

-- Cervical spondylosis is a degenerative disorder of the cervical spine that arises due to aging, autoimmune diseases, disc herniation, calcification, development of osteophytes etc. Common symptoms include weakness in the upper limbs, reduced range of motion in the cervical spine, and pain in the shoulder, at the base of the skull and between the shoulder blades.
+- Cervical Spondylosis - Cervical spondylosis is a degenerative disorder of the cervical spine that arises due to aging, autoimmune diseases, disc herniation, calcification, development of osteophytes etc. Common symptoms include weakness in the upper limbs, reduced range of motion in the cervical spine, and pain in the shoulder, at the base of the skull and between the shoulder blades.
 Diagnosis is confirmed with x-rays and CT scan of cervical spine.

 Treatment of whiplash injury primarily involves education of the patient regarding the possible treatments available and their outcomes.
 Emotional support and counselling might be necessary in certain patients.
 Allowing early range of motion along with physiotherapy, only if there is no abnormality in the spinal alignment can help in speedy and complete recovery.